-Recommendation (to be included as a subset of #13) STATUS PROCEEDURE SUGGESTIONS - COMIX STAR: Completed: Under the Flight Proced 16.Reassess and revise the entire arrival corridor in a manner evaluated multiple recommendation that more appropriately "shares the noise" instead of STAR to address noise concerns.
-Base concentrating arrivals from the North in a very narrow analysis, the Consultant recommend corridor.
-Several members of the subcommittee worked with the proposed concept because to develop potential revised procedures to COMIX STAR noise to noticeable levels for commu designed to reduce the increased noise that has resulted overflown.
-The TAC, CAC and ANAC o from the implementation of Metroplex and NextGen. consultant's recommendation.
-Those suggestions are included as, and meant to be, examples to clarify the desired outcome and to bring up potential alternatives to the current procedure. a.
-Revise COMIX STAR procedure in order to shift flights that Metroplex has moved and concentrated father South (the downwind leg) over less populated areas and restore prior altitude. b.
+Recommendation (to be included as a subset of #13)

+PROCEEDURE SUGGESTIONS - COMIX STAR:

+- 16. Reassess and revise the entire arrival corridor in a manner that more appropriately "shares the noise" instead of concentrating arrivals from the North in a very narrow corridor.
+Several members of the subcommittee worked to develop potential revised procedures to COMIX STAR designed to reduce the increased noise that has resulted from the implementation of Metroplex and NextGen.
+Those suggestions are included as, and meant to be, examples to clarify the desired outcome and to bring up potential alternatives to the current procedure. - a.
+Revise COMIX STAR procedure in order to shift flights that Metroplex has moved and concentrated father South (the downwind leg) over less populated areas and restore prior altitude. - b.
 Shift the waypoint XMANS on the COMIX STAR north to a location that is over the interstate freeway 805 and 52 with the constraint to remain clear of MCAS Miramar's airspace.
 It would come ashore over Torrey Pines State Park before connecting with KLOMN.